Rilwan6244/Rilwan6244/README.md

 Hi, I'm Rilwan

-A Cybersecurity Engineer & Consultant with hands-on experience across security operations, engineering, and client advisory.
+A Cybersecurity Engineer with hands-on experience across security operations, engineering, and client advisory.
 I work in a hybrid role, combining SOC monitoring with the design, implementation, and optimization of security solutions.

 In my role, I: